Extreme Space Weather

 Risk to satellites

-There are currently 1738 operational satellites in Earth orbit, of which 1071 are in low Earth orbit (LEO), 531 in geosynchronous orbit (GEO), 97 in medium Earth orbit (MEO), and 39 in elliptical orbit.
+There are currently (as of April 2022) 5465 operational satellites in Earth orbit, of which 4700 are in low Earth orbit (LEO), 565 in geosynchronous orbit (GEO), 140 in medium Earth orbit (MEO), and 60 in elliptical orbit.
 Most are exposed to energetic electrons for at least some of their orbit.
-In 2016 the total global revenues from the satellite industry were US $260B, showing the importance of the industry to the economy.
+In 2021 the overall global space economy generated revenues of US $386B, showing the importance of the industry to the economy.
 Extreme space weather events have a real capacity to damage this infrastructure, as happened during a major storm in 2003, when 10% of the satellite fleet experienced anomalies and one satellite (the joint Japanese/US Midori 2 satellite, costing US $640M) was a total loss.

 Mitigating the risks

-The overall aim of these studies is to determine the 1 in 10, 1 in 50, 1 in 100 and 1 in 150 year energetic electron flux levels as a function of energy for various key orbits and locations in near Earth space.
+The overall aim of these studies is to determine the 1 in 10, 1 in 50, and 1 in 100 year energetic electron flux levels as a function of energy for various key orbits and locations in near Earth space.